 NOTE 1: Data channel setup invokes procedures within the HSS.
 The reporting of these events is defined in clause 7.2.3 of the present document.

-The data channel termination message xIRI is generated and delivered to the MDF2 when the IRI-POI in the DCSF detects that either UE has triggered a SDP renegotiation to release the application data channel or the application has been closed (see TS 23.228 [13] clause AC.7.6).
+The data channel termination message xIRI is generated and delivered to the MDF2 when the IRI-POI in the DCSF detects that either UE has triggered a SDP renegotiation to release the application data channel or the application has been closed (see TS 23.228 [13], clause AC.7.6).

 NOTE 2: LI for IMS DC across international NNI is not considered in the present document.